 Modules can be added or removed to match internal processes.
 Some vendors, like Nimbus, also provide an API to integrate the system with other applications.

-Because the SaaS provider manages the upgrades, there are no updates to download or install.
+Another one of the key benefits of SaaS is that, because the SaaS provider manages the upgrades, there are no updates to download or install.

 A good service provider will also have a fail-over and backup plan in place, in case something goes off track.